wilfex81/blackjack-sim/README.md

 3. If player and dealer both bust, the hand pushes
 4. If player and dealer both get blackjack, the hand pushes
 5. A 5% commission is taken from player wins (configurable)

-## License

-Free for personal and academic use.